 I saw first saw Kara in a post tagged by Marianne Theodorsen and loved it instantly.
 Based out of NYC, the incredibly cool vibe of the bag brand comes from its ethos: celebrating individuality, creativity and making space for innovation.
 It also takes its name from the word karaoke, which I adore.
 The only problem: You'll want more than one of its bags.

-You've probably seen thei hand earrings everywhere on Instagram, but you might not have known what the brand behind them was.
+You've probably seen their hand earrings everywhere on Instagram, but you might not have known what the brand behind them was.
 Meet Young Frankk, the brand supplying the coolest Instagram queens—like María Bernad—with affordable, minimal pieces.
-I got my hands on these gold hoops recently and get compliments on them every time I wear them.
+I got my hands on the ones Lucia wears here recently and get compliments on them every time I wear them.